aryanmagoon/easy-gql/README.md

 # easy-gql
-A Lightweight Package to Set Up a Typescript GraphQL Server with Configured Postgres Database
+A Lightweight Package to Set Up a Typescript GraphQL Server with Database

+> **_NOTE:_**  You may need to change relationalconfig.json in order properly configure Postgres database

 # usage
 ```